treeverse/lakeFS/design/spark-co-exist-with-object-storages.md

 2. `RouterFileSystem` suggests much simpler functionality than what lakeFSFS supports (it only needs to receive calls, translate paths, and route to the right file system), which reduces the estimated number of unknowns unknowns.
 3. It does not change anything related to the existing Spark<>lakeFS integrations.
 4. `RouterFileSystem` can support non-lakeFS use-cases because it does not relay on any lakeFS client.
-5. `RouterFileSystem` and can be developed in a separate repo and delivered as a standalone OSS product, we may be able to contribute it to Spark.
+5. `RouterFileSystem` can be developed in a separate repo and delivered as a standalone OSS product, we may be able to contribute it to Spark.
-6. `RouterFileSystem` does not relay on per-bucket configurations that are only supported for hadoop-aws (includes S3AFileSystem implementation) versions >= [2.8.0](https://hadoop.apache.org/docs/r2.8.0/hadoop-aws/tools/hadoop-aws/index.html#Configurations_different_S3_buckets).
+6. `RouterFileSystem` does not rely on per-bucket configurations that are only supported for hadoop-aws (includes S3AFileSystem implementation) versions >= [2.8.0](https://hadoop.apache.org/docs/r2.8.0/hadoop-aws/tools/hadoop-aws/index.html#Configurations_different_S3_buckets).

 ### Cons